wovo/torsor/readme.md

 ## Interface summary

-In simple terms: with a torsors you can
+In simple terms: with a torsor you can

 - construct, destruct, assign
 - add and subtract things that can be added to or subtracted from its base